Visitation at Central Florida Reception Center.

 Common Questions

-What should I wear when visiting Central Florida Reception Center?
+Do I need approval before visiting Central Florida Reception Center?

-What can I bring to a visit at Central Florida Reception Center?
+What can I bring into a visit at Central Florida Reception Center?

-You can bring one vehicle key, one photo ID card, and limited feminine hygiene products.
-Up to $50 in specified cash denominations is allowed for vending machines only—don't give money to inmates.
-Prescription medication must be in the original labeled container with only the dosage you need; mixed containers and needles/syringes aren't allowed.
-Small approved baby items are permitted for authorized children.
+You may bring one vehicle key, one photo ID card, and limited feminine hygiene products.
+If you have an authorized infant or child, small amounts of diapers, bottles, sipper cups, and sealed baby food are allowed, plus up to $50 in specified cash for vending only (you cannot give money to inmates).
+Prescription medications must be in the original labeled container in the needed dosage.
+Mixed-medication containers and needles/syringes are not allowed.

 Other Guides for Central Florida Reception Center